msracver/Deep-Image-Analogy/README.md

 ## License

 © Microsoft, 2017.
-Licensed under an  BSD 2-Clause license.
+Licensed under a MIT license.

 ## Citation
 If you find **Deep Image Analogy** (include deep patchmatch) helpful for your research, please consider citing: